nngeek195/IWB008/README.md

 - First clone the project  🔗
 - Install Ballerina to computure.
-- Create a ballerina work space as backend ::{ command - bal new backend  }
+- Create a ballerina work space as backend
+     ```bash
+   bal new backend

 - Then replace that created backend folder to clone folder

 ## How Set Up Data Base